 GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst

-NEW YORK/LONDON, Aug 30 (Reuters) - World stocks tumbled again on Tuesday amid concerns about the chance of more interest rate hikes in Europe and the United States, after data showed economic growth and inflation have stayed resilient in both regions despite the policy tightening so far.
+NEW YORK, Aug 30 (Reuters) - World stocks tumbled for a third consecutive session on Tuesday on concerns about likely U.S. and European interest rate hikes, after data showed resilient economic growth and inflation in both regions despite central banks' policy tightening so far.

-Two-year U.S. Treasuries scaled a new high not seen since 2007 after data showed on Tuesday that U.S. job openings increased in July, showing no signs that demand for labor was slowing, thereby bolstering the case for the Federal Reserve to stick to its aggressive monetary policy tightening path.
+Two-year U.S. Treasuries scaled a new high not seen since 2007 after data showed U.S. job openings increased in July.
+This suggested that demand for labor was not slowing, bolstering the case for the Federal Reserve to stick to its aggressive monetary policy tightening path.

-Global markets are extremely sensitive to such hawkish comments from key policymakers at the moment, as they hope for a pivot to looser policies that might mitigate the euro area's grim economic outlook.
+To discourage speculation that the Fed might cut rates next year to support economic growth, New York Federal Reserve Bank President John Williams said on Tuesday the central bank likely needed to get its policy rate above 3.5%, and was unlikely to cut rates at all next year.

-Investors fear that policymakers' battle to contain rising prices worldwide with rate hikes could risk exacerbating economic pain, and push economies into recessions.
+Investors fear that policymakers' battle to contain rising prices worldwide with rate hikes could push economies into recession.

 "One thing is clear: a recession in Europe looks all but inevitable, and the only question is how long and how severe it will be," Frederik Ducrozet and Axel Roserens of Pictet Wealth Management wrote on Tuesday.